masaru113/mastex/README.md

           - **[The Values of the Riemann Zeta Function at Negative Integers](https://github.com/masaru113/mastex/blob/main/tex/math/anl/ZetaAnalyticContinuation/main.pdf)**: memo on analytic continuation of Riemann zeta to negative integers (work in progress).
         - **stat**: Folder for topics related to statistics.
           - **[AR Model](https://github.com/masaru113/mastex/blob/main/tex/math/stat/AR/main.pdf)**: memo on AR model

+## License and Usage

+© 2025 Masaru Okada.
+All rights reserved.
+Unauthorized automated scraping or mirroring of this repository is prohibited.
+You may view and reference this repository for personal or academic purposes,
+but redistribution or automated collection without permission is not allowed.